 The Plan Commission of the Town of Holl County, Wisconsin, by this resolution, adopted on proper notice with a quorum and by a roll call vote of a majority of the town plan commission present and voting resolves and recommends to the town board of the Town of Holl as follows: Adoption of the Town Comprehensive Plan.
-The Town of Plan Commission, by this resolution, further resolves and orders as follows: All maps and other materials noted and attached as exhibits to the Town of Holl Comprehensive Plan are incorporated into and made a part of the Town of Holl Comprehensive Plan.
-The vote of the town plan commission in regard to this resolution shall be recorded by the clerk of the town plan commission in the official minutes of the Town ofHull_Plan Commission.
+The Town of Plan Commission, by this resolution, further resolves and orders as follows: All maps and other materials noted and attached as exhibits to the Town of The vote of the town plan commission in regard to this resolution shall be recorded by the clerk of the town plan commission in the official minutes of the Town ofHull_Plan Commission.
 The town clerk shall properly post or publish this resolution as required under s.
 60.80, Wis. stats.
 Adopted this 5th day of February 2025.
 Attest: Adopted this 5th day of February 2025.
 Attest: Action Cartie L. Clarger Attest.
 Manlight